JakobStrozberg/JakobStrozberg/README.md

 ---

-Thanks for checking my github out!
-Heres an overview:

-## Thanks for checking my github out!
-Here are some quick highlights of projects I have been involved in:
+## Thanks for visiting my github!
+Here are some quick highlights of some projects I have been involved in:

 **Researcher @ Autonomous Vehicles Laboratory** *(Sept 2023 – Apr 2024)*
 - Developed a computer-vision software predicting future pedestrian motion with deep neural networks based on posture and environment (MSE: 500 px).